 Application Applied.

-Explanation on The Board has disclosed features of its risk management and internal

-application of the control framework, and the adequacy and effectiveness of this

-practice framework in the Statement on Risk Management and Internal Control

-• in the Company's Annual Report 2018.
+Explanation on application of the practice The Board has disclosed features of its risk management and internal control framework, and the adequacy and effectiveness of this framework in the Statement on Risk Management and Internal Control in the Company's Annual Report 2019.

-Explanation for
+Explanation for : departure

-departure

-• , quired to complete the columns below.
-Non-large companies are
+Large companies are r encouraged to complete t equired to complete the columns below.
+Non-large companies are he columns below.

-encouraged to complete e columns below.

 Measure

 Timeframe